Learn more about our Travel Heath Advisory Update and 2020 Oberammergau.

 Riga at leisure

 Today is free for you to explore as you please, and you can take advantage of complimentary shuttle service between the ship and Riga’s Old Town for your convenience.
 You may also check with our Concierge to plan a unique and exciting excursion: perhaps you’d like to visit one of the beautiful beaches on the Gulf of Riga or explore the atmospheric Vecriga on two wheels using our shipboard bicycles.
 Or, perhaps your Concierge can arrange a spa treatment or special dining experience onboard.
 After, participate in an insightful lecture on the Singing Revolution of the Baltic states.
-Our port talk previews our next exciting destination before another delicious dinner on board as the ship begins its overnight sail to Estonia.
+Our port talk previews our next exciting destination before another delicious dinner on board as the ship begins its overnight sail to Sweden.

 Please note: Arrive to your destination rested and refreshed!
 Convenient gateway city stopover options mean you can break up longer flights easily — just ask our Flight Experts for assistance.